f5devcentral/f5-agility-labs-xc/docs/class7/module0/task3.rst

       *If you used a different password, you must update this variable.*
       *F5XC_NAMESPACE is not preconfigured and must be set manually.*

-   *What to notice:*
-   - Variables are masked and protected.
-   - Some values are inherited from the group level.

-   *What happened behind the scenes:*
-   - Sensitive values are injected into pipeline jobs securely.
-   - Terraform and Python scripts rely on these variables at runtime.

-8. Set the F5XC namespace variable.
+3. Set the F5XC namespace variable.

    - Click the **Edit** (pencil) icon next to **F5XC_NAMESPACE**.
    - Enter your assigned F5 Distributed Cloud namespace.